 He eventually came to form a stable with fellow Butt Monkeys Jinder Mahal and Drew McIntyre called 3MB in hopes of improving their fortunes.
 If anything, it made them worse.

 Jamie Noble.
 Other than managing to beat up CM Punk and Chuck Palumbo, and being one of the first guys to put up a serious fight against Vladimir Kozlov, the last few years of his WWE career featured him getting pwned by the likes of Hornswoggle and Vickie Guerrero.

 Oh, boy, Jillian Hall.
 Hell she could even be the new trope namer, crossed with The Woobie.
-Around 2007 they gave her a Hollywood Tone-Deaf gimmick as a Take That to Brooke Hogan who was trying to have a music career.
-When she got moved to Raw she became a joke and jobber and existed for four years being mad fun of for her bad singing.
-The problem was that the fact that it was supposed to be a mockery of Brooke was never really spelled out, thus it seemed like Jillian was just sent out to look like an idiot for no apparent reason and who had no idea how badly she came off to people.
+Around 2007 they gave her a Hollywood Tone-Deaf gimmick that Hulk Hogan viewed as Take That to daughter Brooke Hogan who was trying to have a music career.
+When Jillian got moved to Raw she became a joke and jobber and existed for four years being made fun of for her bad singing.
+The problem was this not being a mockery of Brooke and Jillian was just sent out to look like an idiot who had idea how badly she came off to people.
 In both 2009 and 2010 she had only one pinfall victory that she got herself.
 She actually managed to capture the Divas' title from Mickie James...only to lose it to Melina about two minutes later.
 Then there's that one-sided feud with the Jerk Sues the Bella Twins.